 You are encouraged to add applications To F-Droid yourself.
 A manual is provided to help you.
-There is a long queue of applications that wait to be added.
+There is a long queue of applications that wait to be added (old queue).
 Adding them works similar to FreeBSD ports and gentoo ebuilds by filling a simple recipe file which controls how a package is build from source.
-If you like to add apps yourself, you should read about how F-Droid works with git and how to write these so called metadata files.
+If you like to add apps yourself, you should read about how F-Droid works with git and how to create these so called metadata files.

 Freeing Non-Free Apps

 Unfortunately, there are still some applications that do not have a free alternative.
 To use the proprietary app is a bad idea; it takes away your freedom.
 In addition, if you settle into using the non-free program, you won't feel the need for it to be free.
 Even if you don't know how to program, you can contact the authors of crucial apps and ask them politely for their reasons for not publishing their app as Free Software.
 Many apps are available without payments, so money is not always the dominating reason.
 Sometimes one email can make a difference and there have already been successful attempts: The Chess Walk app for example is now liberated.